 Miles’ heart dropped.
 He recognized the girl, now a woman.
 He could picture the young version of her skipping through the stables of his home.
 She sang the stable workers’ drinking songs and made them sound whimsical.
+It was a wonder his brother did not recognize her, but she had been away from Strathford for at least three years.
 Her features had changed—the softness gave way to definition, freckles to fair skin.
 Her ethereal glow and fragile frame, along with doe-like eyes, were the same.
 Had she outgrown her childhood fascination with his brother, or was she still susceptible?

 Miles’ stomach turned in on itself at the thought of his brother trifling with any woman, let alone a girl once under their protection.
 One who possibly still craved his brother’s attention.
 He wrestled his way through the upholstered chairs.

 “Hello, Marjorie.
 Pardon me, I mean Miss Fairchild.”
 Miles bowed as if this was an everyday occurrence.
 Reginald jumped.